unalkaya/AutomatedLoginTests/LoginProject/ReadMe.md

 Content of the Project

-Automate the manual test cases for N11
+Automate the manual test cases for HepsiBurada

 Tools and Technologies :

-Selenium WebDriver, JUnit, Java
+Selenium Bonigarcia, Java

 Patterns :